Although not required by law, many North Carolina landlords require renters to pay a security deposit before moving into their new home.

 The security deposit charged by a landlord can address things such as:

 - Excessive damage to the property: Normally, a tenant must return their rented premises in the exact same way they found it (except for normal wear and tear).
 Sadly, this does not always take place.
-A tenant may cause excessive property damage, either by accident or through negligence.
+A resident may cause excessive property damage, either by accident or through negligence.
 A landlord will want to protect themselves from this using their security deposit.

 - Lost rent payments due to the tenant abandoning the unit: Property abandonment is a serious violation of the rental agreement.
 When a tenant signs a lease, they agree to stay in their rented premises for a certain duration of time.
 So, when this happens, you can cut your losses by making appropriate deductions to their security deposit.